Jorge Barredo Ferreira

 Background

 I am an Embedded/Firmware Software Security Engineer with a PhD in Industrial Cybersecurity (Mondragon Unibertsitatea, cum laude).
-I work at the intersection of software testing and hardware observability — building systems that find vulnerabilities in firmware before they reach production.
+My work centres on firmware security and vulnerability research — building systems that find vulnerabilities in embedded and IoT targets before they reach production, combining coverage-guided fuzzing with hardware-level side-channel analysis.

 My PhD was carried out at IKERLAN Technology Research Centre, producing four frameworks — CARNYX, GJALLARHORN, GAFLERNA, and TRENTI — that integrate power, electromagnetic, and timing side-channel signals into fuzzing campaigns without source code access.
 I did a research stay at University College London as visiting PhD researcher in the SOLAR Group, collaborating with Prof. Justyna Petke and Prof. David Clark.

-Before my PhD I worked at Ericsson on 5G core security and cloud-native service mesh hardening, at DNV on protocol conformance testing for energy and telecom devices, and at Barcelona Supercomputing Center on FPGA acceleration for graph workloads.
+Before my PhD I worked at Ericsson on 5G core security, at DNV on protocol conformance testing for energy devices, and at Barcelona Supercomputing Center on FPGA acceleration for graph workloads.

-I hold two MSc degrees from Universidad Carlos III de Madrid — Cybersecurity and Telecommunication Engineering — and a BSc in Telecommunication Technologies from Universidad de Cantabria (Honours thesis, 10/10).
+I hold two MSc degrees from Universidad Carlos III de Madrid and a BSc from Universidad de Cantabria (Honours thesis, 10/10).

-Beyond security, I have a genuine interest in AI and large language models — I have used them to generate fuzzing seeds for critical infrastructure software (published at CRITIS 2025), to build learning analytics tools, and for automated vulnerability triage.
+Beyond security, I have a genuine interest in AI and large language models — applied to fuzzing seed generation for critical infrastructure (CRITIS 2025), learning analytics tools, and automated vulnerability triage.
 I find the intersection of AI and security one of the most exciting research directions today.

 Published Papers